Alexofthefoot/PersonalOrganizer/README.md

 This project began as a simple bullet journal companion but has since grown into a versatile, multifaceted tool.
 It is designed not only to keep track different areas of my daily life but also to serve as a portfolio piece to showcase my skills to future employers.

+**Project Status:**
+*Project is currently on hold in its current form due to budget constraints.*
+I started developing this project with the goal of creating an online tool.
+However, due to the ongoing costs of cloud hosting I was unable to fully implement the intended features.
+I plan to revisit the project in the future, transitioning it to a local format rather than a cloud-hosted solution.
+This will allow me to continue developing the functionality at a lower cost.
+In the meantime, the work completed so far showcases my growing experience with front-end development, and I look forward to revisiting it when I have more time and resources.

 ## Features
 The application is a central hub for: